maximbilan/Quizlet-iOS/README.md

 iOS client for working with Quizlet API 2.0

-It's not completed version for now.
+It's not completed version for now.<br>
 Working in progress.